ilmaro8/HE_adversarial_CNN/README.md

   * -f: if True an embedding layer with 128 nodes is inserted before the output layer
   * -i: path of the folder where the input csvs for training (train.csv), validation (valid.csv) and testing (test.csv) are stored
   * -o: path of the folder where to store the CNN’s weights.
 - Training_script_domain_adversarial_center.py -n -b -c -e -t -f -i -o.
 The script is used to train the CNN using a domain adversarial CNN.
-Data generator must be modified, inserting the condition to distinguish the images from different domains (analyzing the path).
+Data generator must be modified, inserting the condition to distinguish the images from different domains (in this paper the path).
   * -n: number of the experiment for the training
   * -b: batch size (32)
   * -c: CNN backbone to use (densenet121)